SCHOLARSHIP PROGRAM

 Educational Challenges Facing Poor Families

-• Many children leave school at a young age to help support their families by working.
-This creates a generational cycle of poorly-educated parents unable to provide a higher standard of living for their children.
+- Many children leave school after the 6th Grade (Elementary School) to help support their families by working.
+The generational cycle of poorly-educated parents creates an inability to provide a higher standard of living for their children.